 If you do have a back injury, it’s always best to consult a professional before attempting lunges.

-8. Enhanced Functionality
+8. Enhanced functionality

 Can beginners do lunges?

-If you’re a beginner, static (up and down in one place) lunges with the use of your bodyweight only would be best.
+Yes, beginners can do lunges.
+There are many variations of the lunge from beginner to advanced versions.
+If you’re a beginner, static (up and down in one place) lunges with the use of your body weight only would be best.
 Then progress to bodyweight walking lunges, which need more balance and strength.

 How many lunges should I do?

+The number of lunges you should do depends on your training and repetition goals.
 For weight loss, higher reps of 15+ on each leg are suitable.
 For hypertrophy, 10 to 15 reps.
 And for strength, less than 10 reps per side are best.

 What weight should I be using?

+The weight you should use while doing lunges is specific to your training goals.
 If you’re doing 15+ repetitions, you wouldn’t want to be using the heaviest weight you can find.
 If you were doing 8 repetitions on each leg, you could afford to load it up a bit more.
 The key factor with weight is to not use more than you can manage.
 Form first!

 Can I do lunges every day?

+It is possible to do lunges every day.
 Depending on what kind of lunges you are doing and how weighted they are, you could get away with doing them every day.
 But, for best results, do your lunges on a maximum of two days per week to allow for ample recovery.

 If you are doing many sets of lunges throughout your training week, try to perform different variations.
 By doing this you can hit your muscles differently and play around with the intensity.